islamoktay/islamoktay/README.md

-### Hi there 👋

-#### (At first I need to tell you, most of my repos are private.
+# (At first I need to tell you, most of my repos are private.
 Because of the NDA issues.
 Please feel free to contact for further look.)

+### Hi there 👋

--  🏆  I've learned Flutter SDK, Dart Programming Language, SQL, GIT.
+-  🏆  Flutter SDK, Dart Programming Language, SQL, GIT.
--  🌱  I took courses of Cs50x Introduction to Computer Science by Harvard...
 -  👯  Enthusiastic Mobile App Developer eager to contribute to team success through hard work, attention to details and excellent organizational skills.
 -  📝  Believes in the importance of learning new things every day.
--  ✨  A lifelong learner.
--  👨‍💻  Motivated to learn, grow and excel in IT industry.
 -  💬 Please feel free to reach out if you have any questions or suggestions.
 -  😄 You can show some   ❤️  &nbsp; by starring some of the repositories
 -  📫 How to reach me;<br>